 Dotty Fish Website

-We were asked to review a pair from their gorgeous range and we chose these stunning grey, star sandals:
+We were asked by Dotty Fish to review a pair from their gorgeous range and we chose these stunning grey, star sandals:

 The Dotty Fish shoes are all made from a soft leather upper and suede sole and come delivered in this protective organza bag.
 They are also suede inside which makes it incredibly soft against the baby’s delicate skin.
 The elasticated band in the top of the shoe means they stay on without causing pressure or irritation to your baby’s ankle.